qgis/QGIS-Documentation/docs/server_manual/containerized_deployement.rst

 AWS usecase
 -----------

-With Amazon AWS, through `ECS (Elastic Container Service) <https://console.aws.amazon.com/ecs/home>`_ functionalities, you can use docker-compose or Kubernetes compatible wrappers to manage your stack.
-You will have to create an `image registry <https://console.aws.amazon.com/ecr/home>`_ to push your custom images.
+With Amazon AWS, through
+`ECS (Elastic Container Service) <https://console.aws.amazon.com/ecs/home>`_ functionalities, you can use docker-compose or Kubernetes compatible wrappers to manage your stack.
+You will have to create an
+`image registry <https://console.aws.amazon.com/ecr/home>`_ for your custom images.

 To use docker-compose alike functionalities you need to install the **ecs-cli** client and have the good permissions/roles.
 Then with the help of the `ecs-cli compose` commands (see `ecs-cli compose manual